LunarEngineer/LunaHouseholdFixedComputeLayer/README.md

 This deploys a series of proxmox nodes into an expected output structure.

-On the far side of this there will be output.
+On the far side of this is a set of managed vms in a few groups.

 i.e.